Best 7 Tips to keep Web Servers Secure

 The security of your web server is of utmost importance to assure that your business does not experience data loss due to malicious attacks and hacking.
 Once hackers find their way into your system, they have free reign to abuse your data as they see fit or redirect your traffic to malicious sites that cause irreparable damage to your reputation and website.
-Server management has many aspects that need to be taken care of by web hosts, including server security.
-Below we list seven ways you can make your server more safe and secure from any malicious attack directed its way.
+Web hosts are responsible for various elements of server management, including server security.
+Below we list seven ways you can make your server safer and more secure from any malicious attack directed its way.

 Here are some of the best web server security tips for you to follow.